robcarver17/skipperman/docs/registration_editing_help.md

 # Sorting the sailors table

 If you want to see the sailors in a different order, click one of the sort buttons at the top of the table.
+Note any changes you make before pressing a sort button will be saved.

 # Adding a sailor manually